cfengine/documentation/legal.markdown

 for a particular purpose, title and non-infringement with regard to the Licensed Software.

-## CFEngine Documentation License
+## CFEngine documentation license

 The documentation is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-sa/3.0/deed.en_US).

-## 3rd Party Licenses and Libraries
+## 3rd party licenses and libraries

 CFEngine includes the following 3rd party libraries and components: